Think you’re bad at math? There’s a reason for that.

 People often say, "I'm just not a math person," but the truth is that no one's brain is hardwired for math.

 - "I'm just not a math person."
-This trite statement suggests some people don't have an innate ability to succeed at math.
+This cliche defense suggests some people don't have an innate ability to succeed at math.

 - How do people get so good at math?
-In a word, practice.
+Practice.

 Americans have a love-hate relationship with mathematics.
 On the one hand, we understand that success in our technology-dependent world requires proficiency in mathematics, and if we don't cultivate this proficiency in students, we may languish behind those who do.
 On the other hand, we're just bad at it.